badsyntaxx/shellcli/README.md

 ## Getting started

 Open powershell as an administrator, paste in the command below and hit Enter.
-Thats it!
+That's it!

 Getting started\
 `irm shellcli.com | iex`